jwkicklighter/dotfiles/README.md

 Run `install-pacaur.sh` on Arch systems to get pacaur up and running.

 Run `install-plug.sh` to install Plug for vim.
+Inside of vim, run `PlugInstall` to install the plugins.

-Inside of vim or neovim, run `PlugInstall` to install the plugins.
+Run `install-plug-nvim.sh` to install Plug for nvim.
+Inside of nvim, run `PlugInstall` to install the plugins.

 ## OLD INSTALL METHOD